 The Satellite sessions will be held at St Mary’s Conference Centre, Sheffield on 12th and 15th September 2017.
 The venue is located approximately a 20 minute walk from the Conference venue of The Diamond.
-There will be a daily registration fee of £176 (Early Registration available until 1st August 2017).

 This event focuses on the strategic aspects of the topic, answering questions from management, policy makers, decision makers in administration.
 It will also present new approaches to address some gaps and insufficiencies identified.